 One-Parent Family Payment (OPFP) is a payment for men and women under 66 who are bringing children up without the support of a partner.
 To get this payment you must meet certain conditions and you must satisfy a means test.

 Supplementary Welfare Allowance

-Supplementary Welfare Allowance (SWA) scheme is designed for people who are habitually resident in the Republic of Ireland and who do not have enough income to meet their needs.
-To apply you should contact the Department of Social Protection's representative at your local health centre or Department of Social Protection Office.
+Supplementary Welfare Allowance (SWA) scheme is designed for people who are habitually resident in Ireland and who do not have enough income to meet their needs.
+To apply you should contact the Department of Employment Affairs & Social Protection's representative at your local health centre or Department of Employment Affairs & Social Protection Office.